microsoft/pxt/docs/touchdevelop.md

 ## How can I use images that aren’t in the Touch Develop cloud?

 Unfortunately, you will only be able to refer to images you find in the Touch Develop cloud (via search, for example).
+If your script has broken images, you will have to patch each broken image by searching for a new image in the Touch Develop editor (to replace the broken image with).

 ## Where do I go if I have questions?